TL;DR

 | Widely Available - It's the most common type of underwriting offered by UK insurers. | Not Ideal for Complex Histories - Can lead to disappointment if you have multiple past conditions. |

 Navigating the world of private medical insurance UK can feel overwhelming.
 The terminology is complex, and the consequences of choosing the wrong policy can be significant.
-This is where an independent, FCA-authorised broker like WeCovr provides immense value.
+This is where a regulated, FCA-authorised specialist at WeCovr or one of our broker partners provides immense value.

 - Expert Guidance: Our specialists live and breathe health insurance.
 We can explain the difference between moratorium and full medical underwriting in plain English, helping you choose the best path for your needs.

-- Market Comparison: We compare policies and prices from a wide panel of the UK's leading insurers, saving you the time and hassle of doing it yourself.
+- Market Comparison: We compare policies and prices from a wide panel of the UK insurer panel, saving you the time and hassle of doing it yourself.

-- No Extra Cost: Our service is completely free to you.
+- subject to terms where applicable: Our service is completely free to you.
 We are paid by the insurer you choose, so you get expert, unbiased advice without paying a penny more.

 - High Customer Satisfaction: We pride ourselves on our service, which is reflected in the high satisfaction ratings we receive from our clients.